 White electric tape

-All I did for this game is spray paint the large box red.
+All I did for this game camera reviews 2018 is spray paint the large box red.
 After the box dried I added white electrical tape around the box to make the box look like a chimney.
 Then I just wrapped 5 smaller boxes for the kids to toss into the chimney.
 Super easy and cheap to make since I already had the wrapping paper it cost me around $6 for the spray paint and electrical tape.

 Something to use as a blindfold